IABTechLab/uid2docs/api/v2/endpoints/post-token-refresh.md

 Here's what you need to know about this endpoint:

 - No encryption is required for token refresh requests.
-- Responses will be encrypted only if the HTTP status code is 200.
-Otherwise, responses will not be encrypted.
+- Responses are encrypted only if the HTTP status code is 200.
+Otherwise, responses are not encrypted.
 - To decrypt responses, you need to use the `refresh_response_key` value returned in a [POST /token/generate](./post-token-generate.md) reponse, which you must include in your token [refresh request](#request-example).
 - If you send a refresh token from v1 token/generate response in the request, the response will not be encrypted.